jek-bao-choo/datadog-ai-assisted-instrumentation/README.md

 # Todo: Jek
 1. Spin up a EC2 Ubuntu, use OpenCode with GLM-5 or Kimi K2.5 (without instruct or thinking) models from OpenRouter, and start with Test Case IA1 with the following prompt: "Monitor this host with Datadog Agent"
+    * x86 <> Ubuntu 24 <> OpenCode <> OpenRouter GLM-4.7-Flash
+        - It was able to check the OS Distribution
+        - It checked check if existing datadog config existed but I am not sure if it is useful step.
+        - It was able to ask me for my Datadog API Key but it didn't ask me for my Datadog Site.
+        - It was abled to install Datadog Agent but it installed an old version Datadog Agent v6.
+The latest is v7.
+        - But it is not sending telemetry to Datadog.
+        - After which, I asked it to troubleshoot and it went into recursive state of trying to troubleshoot.
+        - XXX Failed
+    * x86 <> Ubuntu 24 <> Claude Code <> OpenRouter GLM-4.7-Flash
+        - Next up
+    * OpenCode <>
+    * Claude Code
 2. Evaluate the efficacy of the task such that it should ask or instruct me to add datadog api key
 3. If it works then evaluate with Test Case IA1 sub points sequentially then to IA2...
 IC1...
 IIA...
 IIC...